zhousarah/azure-compute-docs/articles/virtual-machines/installing-vm-watch.md

 ## Installing VM watch on Azure Virtual Machines

 > [!Important]
-> The below code segment is identical for both Windows and Linux except for the value of the parameter `<application health extension type`> passed in to the Extension Type.
+> The code segment is identical for both Windows and Linux except for the value of the parameter `<application health extension type`> passed in to the Extension Type.
 >
 > Please replace
 > `<application health extension type>` with `"ApplicationHealthLinux"` for Linux and `"ApplicationHealthWindows"` for Windows installations respectively.